renesas-rz/meta-rz-edge-ai-demo/README.md

 the application.

 ### Common Mode Settings
-* Click "Inference Engine->Enable/Disable ArmNN Delegate" to enable or disable ArmNN Delegate during inference.
 * Click "Input->Load Camera Feed" to return to live camera feed.
+* Click "Inference Engine->TensorFlow Lite + ArmNN delegate" to run inference using TensorFlow Lite with ArmNN delegate enabled.
+* Click "Inference Engine->TensorFlow Lite" to run inference using TensorFlow Lite.
 * Click "About->Hardware" to read the board information.
 * Click "About->License" to read the GPLv2 license that this app is licensed under.